Tom-Zu/CS130A-research-topK/README.md

 ## running program

-Put all data in a .txt file, one data per row.
+Put all data in a .txt file with name fname, one data per row.

 Data format does not matter, they are all processed as strings.